 A: If your shares are registered in your name, you must sign and return a proxy card in order for your shares to be voted, unless you vote via the Internet or by telephone, or attend and vote at the Annual Meeting.
 If you provide specific voting instructions, your shares will be voted as you have instructed.
-If you execute the WHITE proxy card and do not provide voting instructions on any matter, your shares will be voted in accordance with our board of directors' recommendations on that matter.
-We urge you to sign, date and return the enclosed WHITE proxy card in the postage-paid envelope provided, or vote via the Internet or by telephone as instructed on the WHITE proxy card, whether or not you plan to attend the Annual Meeting.
+If you execute the white proxy card and do not provide voting instructions on any matter, your shares will be voted in accordance with our board of directors' recommendations on that matter.
+We urge you to sign, date and return the enclosed white proxy card in the postage-paid envelope provided, or vote via the Internet or by telephone as instructed on the white proxy card, whether or not you plan to attend the Annual Meeting.

 If your shares are held in "street name" (that is, held for your account by a broker, bank or other nominee), you will receive voting instructions from your broker, bank or other nominee.
-You must follow these instructions in order for your shares to be voted.
+You must follow these instructions in order for your shares to be voted as you desire.
 Your broker is required to vote those shares in accordance with your instructions.
-Because Indaba has initiated a proxy contest, to the extent that Indaba provides a proxy card or voting instruction form to stockholders who hold their shares in "street name," brokers will not have discretionary voting authority to vote on any of the proposals presented at the Annual Meeting.
-However, if Indaba does not provide you with a proxy card or voting instruction form, your broker, bank or other nominee will be able to vote your shares with respect to Proposal 6.
-We urge you to instruct your broker, bank or other nominee, by following the instructions on the enclosed WHITE voting instruction form, to vote your shares in line with our board of directors' recommendations on the WHITE voting instruction form, whether or not you plan to attend the Annual Meeting.
+Because Proposal 6 is a "routine" matter, your broker, bank or other nominee will have discretionary voting authority to vote your shares with respect to Proposal 6.
+We urge you to instruct your broker, bank or other nominee, by following the instructions on the enclosed white voting instruction form, to vote your shares in line with our board of directors' recommendations on the white voting instruction form, whether or not you plan to attend the Annual Meeting.